-In each of the program’s seven pilot cities – Chester, Pennsylvania, Cleveland, Ohio, Detroit, Michigan, Fresno, California, Memphis, Tennessee, New Orleans, Louisiana, and Youngstown, Ohio– SC2 Fellows are embedded in city government or non-profit organizations committed to supporting specific civic initiatives.
+In each of the program’s seven pilot cities – Chester, Pennsylvania, Cleveland, Ohio, Detroit, Michigan, Fresno, California, Memphis, Tennessee, New Orleans, Louisiana, and Youngstown, Ohio – SC2 Fellows are embedded in city government or non-profit organizations committed to supporting specific civic initiatives.
 The fellows collaborate with city staff, elected officials, local organizations, and citizens on specific projects identified by each city as critical to improving economic opportunity and quality of life.
-Each fellow’s work also contributes to a larger federal effort in each SC2 city led by a Community Solutions Team that brings together top staff from HUD, EPA, DOT, and other agencies to leverage federal capacity in pushing forward local priorities.
+Each fellow’s work also contributes to a larger federal effort in each SC2 city led by a Community Solutions Team (CST) that brings together top staff from the U.S. Department of Housing and Urban Development, Environmental Protection Agency, Department of Transportation, and other agencies to leverage federal capacity in pushing forward local priorities.

 To broaden the reach of the CSTs and the fellows, GMF has also initiated with the support of the Surdna Foundation an ongoing series of policy bootcamps that bring national experts to each pilot city for two days of intensive learning and dialogue around the issues the local SC2 team, city officials, and local stakeholders have established as critical.
 These sessions have helped to push priorities forward, established new networks of peer-to-peer learning, and engaged a broad group of stakeholders in each pilot city.
 Learn more about these efforts.